evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 ## Canary configuration

-AGW allows you to configure more than one listener, routing rule and backend pool, so, when I need to test the new inactive infrastructure slot, I will add an extra listener, let's call it `canary`, for `api29cc67d2.foo-bar.org` domain and new routing rule that binds `canary` listener with `apim` backend pool, and let's call it `canary` as well.
+AGW allows you to configure more than one listener, routing rule and backend pool, so, when I need to test the new inactive infrastructure slot, I can add an extra listener, let's call it `canary`, for test host `api29cc67d2.foo-bar.org` and new routing rule that binds `canary` listener with `apim` backend pool, and let's call it `canary` as well.

 With this new set of components in place, here is how AGW configuration will look like: